OCD treatment from therapists who understand

 Teletherapy

-I offer teletherapy, as we now have research showing that virtual therapy is just as effective as in person therapy for treating most outpatient concerns.
-Personally, I enjoy being able to see clients virtually in their homes, and it often makes doing exposure therapy more accessible.
-It also allows me to work with clients across the United States, including in areas where accessing quality OCD treatment can be challenging.
+Teletherapy is offered, supported by research showing that virtual therapy is just as effective as in-person therapy for treating most outpatient concerns.
+Clients often find it convenient to engage in sessions from the comfort of their homes, which can make exposure therapy more accessible.
+Additionally, this format allows for working with individuals across the United States, including in areas where accessing quality OCD treatment can be challenging.

 Contact

-I am happy to answer any questions you may have about services or scheduling.
-You can send me a message below, or you can also reach out via phone at (608) 370-2345.
+We are happy to answer any questions you may have about services or scheduling.
 Messages will be responded to typically within one business day.